Cpmjaguar1234/nova/README.md

 ## Features

 - Automatic question analysis and answer suggestions
-- Keyboard shortcuts for quick interactions
 - Support for multiple question types
 - Clean and unobtrusive interface
 - Cross-platform compatibility

 ## Installation

-1. Install the Tampermonkey browser extension
-2. Create a new script in Tampermonkey
+1. Create a new bookmark in your browser
-3. Copy and paste the content of the respective script:
+2. Copy the content of `bookmarklet.js` into the URL field of the bookmark
-   - For BIM: Use `tampermonkey.js`
-   - For Achieve: Use `achieve.js`
-4. Save the script

-## Usage

-### Keyboard Shortcuts

-BIM Assistant:
-- Press `Ctrl + Shift + L` to discreetly initialize the assistant
-- Press `Alt + C` to toggle the UI
-- Press `Ctrl + V` or `Alt + X` to get and copy the answer

-Achieve Assistant:
-- Keyboard shortcuts will be displayed in the interface

-### Supported Question Types

-BIM Assistant:
-- Multiple choice questions
-- True/False questions
+3. Click the bookmark when you're on either:
+   - BigIdeasMath (BIM) website
-- Fill-in-the-blank questions
+   - Achieve3000 website

-Achieve Assistant:
-- Supports various Achieve platform question formats
+The appropriate script will automatically load based on the website you're using.

 ## Important Notes